Experiences renting electric cars from Hertz

 Our second rental was in Portugal in April 2023 for ten days.
 There’s very good electric charging infrastructure in Portugal.
 We rented at Lisbon airport and drove to Sintra and Porto and back, so we wanted a good range.
 The booking guaranteed a Tesla Model 3, and it said it would be the long range version.
 I then got repetitive emails from Hertz every few days for weeks, trying to explain how to drive a Tesla.
 When we were picking it up at Lisbon Airport, the agent offered to switch to a Model Y, but we prefer the Model 3.
 When I asked, they also said it would be fully charged, we could return it empty (we wouldn’t be charged to refill), and that we should be able to get our phone’s Tesla apps to connect to it.
 When we got to the car itself we found it was a Model 3 Performance (maybe that’s why they tried to get us into a Model Y?) and was about 50% charged.
 After dropping off our bags and things at the hotel, I found a 50KW charging station, in a fairly remote place near Sintra, and topped the car up for an hour or so using the Shell Recharge card they provided.
 I think they said the card came with 20 Euros, and any extra charges would be on our bill at the end.
 It turns out this wasn’t really needed, but at the time I wanted to be sure we had a full battery for our drive to Porto.

 We were given a card key, which is much less convenient than using the Tesla phone app, and there was no opportunity to add the car to our own Tesla apps on a temporary basis.
 This is the biggest thing that Tesla and Hertz need to fix in my opinion.
-The car itself was set in “chill mode” when we got it, which is probably a good idea for inexperienced drivers, but it was easy to setup the same as our own car in sport mode.
+(Update: Tesla fixed this for the US market in September 2023 https://electrek.co/2023/09/19/tesla-builds-in-car-software-car-rental-hertzs/ — it works well, there’s a QR code on the car screen when you get in and that adds the car to your Tesla app for the duration of the rental with no hassles) The car itself was set in “chill mode” when we got it, which is probably a good idea for inexperienced drivers, but it was easy to setup the same as our own car in sport mode.
 The biggest annoyance is that it didn’t have autopilot enabled, and it felt really dumb compared to our own autopilot/FSD enabled car.
 It did have the basic cruise and lane control needed to follow the car in front, but this can’t handle curves well, and needed a lot more handholding than autopilot.
 I think Tesla should use the same autopilot/FSD code for cruise control and lane following, just disable the actual ability to change lanes and navigate unless people pay, it would be safer and would help sell the upgrade.
 Indicating to change lane had a delay before it disabled lane following and it had to be manually re-enabled once the maneuver was done, which was annoying.

 We drove to Porto via the freeways, and the car picked a Tesla Supercharger site next to a hotel/restaurant where we had lunch and filled it up again at 150KW.
 There were enough Supercharger sites that we could have skipped the slow charge on the first day.
 When we got to Porto, the parking garage near the hotel had a row of 16KW charging stations that accepted the Shell Recharge card, and we left the car overnight before moving it to a normal parking spot.